privacypatterns/patterns/patterns/Onion-routing.md

 ##Examples
 <!--Motivational example to see how the pattern is applied.-->

-Alice is a whistleblower and tries to forward data to Bob who works at the press.
+Alice is a whistle-blower and tries to forward data to Bob who works at the press.
 She sends the corresponding documents as an e-mail-attachment.
 Eve monitors the traffic and can see who sent this mail to whom.
-The next day, police raids Alices apartment and sends her to jail.
-Bobs mailaccount gets seized.
+The next day, police raids Alice's apartment and sends her to jail.
+Bobs mail account gets seized.

 ###[Known Uses]
 <!-- Pointers to various applications of the pattern.-->